BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 Try-catch blocks are segments of code used to check for errors that occur and handle them appropriately based on the type of error.

 Try-catch blocks are made by using the keyword `try` followed by an enclosed code block, followed by any number of `catch` cases followed by enclosed code blocks.
 Notice that when working with exceptions, we are passing them into the catch blocks by reference (hence the `&` after the variable type `std::runtime_error` or `std::logic_error`).
-A catch case enclosed with `...` specifies
+A catch case enclosed with `...` will handle any exception (or any throwable object) not specified by other catch cases.

 ```cpp
 try {